klonyyy/MCUViewer/README.md

 ![example workflow](https://github.com/klonyyy/STMViewer/actions/workflows/build.yaml/badge.svg)

+# Downloads
+To download STMViewer installer please proceed to the releases page on the right hand side menu.

 # STMViewer
 STMViewer is an open-source GUI debug tool for ~~STM32~~ microcontrollers that consists of two modules:
 1. Variable Viewer - used for viewing, logging, and manipulating variables data in realtime using debug interface (SWDIO / SWCLK / GND)